View this post on Instagram A post shared by Erica Diamond (@ericadiamond) Loving husband and…

 May is #MentalHealthAwarenessMonth.
-In honour of this month and the year we have been living…
+In honour of this month and the past two years we have been living through, I have been consistently sharing tips and strategies daily on how to improve our overall mental health and well-being.

 The first time I was diagnosed with depression, I took three weeks off from work but still managed to keep my job.
 I wasn’t sleeping well at night.
 Worries kept me awake, and when sleep did come, I’d awaken in a head to toe sweat.
 Stomach aches every Monday morning, heartburn and headaches Sunday nights.
 There were too many symptoms to ignore.